-- sufficient people and equipment must be on hand at all times to control the burning; and - all reasonable precautions must be taken to prevent injury or damage to adjacent land or any person or thing on adjacent land. - 8.14.3 Further intervention is unlikely to be necessary provided these requirements are observed.
-Any risks from these activities will generally be low and obvious to the public.
-Alignment solutions - 8.14.4 Where coastal grass or heath is managed by burning we will discuss the alignment of the trail with the land manager.
-Although these operations are unlikely to be a significant factor in the choice of route, it may be possible to make simple adjustments to the line of the trail for operational reasons without any significant effect on amenity. - 8.14.5 Such land will automatically qualify as spreading room if seaward of the trail unless it is excepted land or subject to access exclusions, as will any other land of specific coastal land types see section 4.8.
-We may also use our discretion to include it as spreading room on the landward side of the trail, in accordance with the criteria in section 4.8.
-Where this raises concerns in relation to burning we will consider whether informal management is necessary to address them. - Informal management techniques - 8.14.6 Those supervising the fire can warn any visitors as necessary if they should approach the area that is being burnt.
+- 8.13.4 Where coastal grass or heath is managed by burning we will discuss the alignment of the trail with the land manager.
+Although these operations are unlikely to be a significant factor in the choice of route, it may be possible to make simple adjustments to the line of the trail for operational reasons without any significant effect on amenity. - 8.13.5 Such land will automatically qualify as spreading room if seaward of the trail unless it is excepted land or subject to access exclusions, as will any other land of specific coastal land types see section 4.7.
+We may also use our discretion to include it as spreading room on the landward side of the trail, in accordance with the criteria in section 4.7.
+Where this raises concerns in relation to burning we will consider whether informal management is necessary to address them.

+8.13.6 Those supervising the fire can warn any visitors as necessary if they should approach the area that is being burnt.
 Where necessary they may request people to use a particular route across the land as a temporary measure while burning takes place.
-Further intervention is unlikely to be necessary. - Directions to restrict or exclude access - 8.14.7 Directions are very unlikely to be necessary for this purpose provided that regulatory requirements are observed.
+Further intervention is unlikely to be necessary.

+8.13.7 Directions are very unlikely to be necessary for this purpose provided that regulatory requirements are observed.
 However in exceptional cases we may for land management reasons exclude access to the trail for a short period if there is no other accessible land which visitors could use to pass the area where the operation is taking place.
-We will normally propose the provision of an alternative route at times when access to the trail is excluded for this purpose, provided this can be done at reasonable cost.
+We will normally recommend the provision of an alternative route at times when access to the trail is excluded for this purpose, provided this can be done at reasonable cost.